Interpreting Lambda Calculus in Domain-Valued Random Variables: Introduction

 There are a number of directions for future work.
 First, one can use this construction to give semantics to a $\lambda$-calculus extended with probabilistic choice as was done in \cite{Bacci18b}.
 In this model it will be interesting to see which equations involving the interplay of choice and the standard $\lambda$-calculus constructions are valid.
 One could then relate it to an operational semantics as, for example, in \cite{Amorim21} but one would need a Boolean-valued notion of operational semantics.
 More interestingly one could define conditioning as a primitive and explore its semantics.

 A second line of research is the notion of approximation.
 A notion of ``approximate equality'' has been developed recently \cite{Mardare16}; the connection to the notion of equality used in the present paper is unclear but there is a similarity in that in both cases equality may only hold partially.
-Whether this would prove to be a useful synthesis of the ideas remains to be seen.